-Dr. Goldenberg is a dermatologist whose skills and experience range from advanced medical treatments and surgeries to cosmetic solutions.
-Actively involved in research and contributing to the medical understanding of dermatological conditions, Dr. Goldenberg researches and sees patients each day with skin conditions that require medical attention.
-He is often invited as an expert to contribute his views onTV, in newspapers and magazinesregarding advancements in the field.
+Our doctors are dermatologists whose skills and experience range from advanced medical treatments and surgeries to cosmetic solutions.
+Actively involved in research and contributing to the medical understanding of dermatological conditions, our doctors research and see patients each day with skin conditions that require medical attention.
+They are often invited as experts to contribute their views onTV, in newspapers and magazines regarding advancements in the field.

 There are a variety of sexually transmitted diseases (STDs) that may affect the appearance of skin and could lead to more serious health problems.
 The Human Papillomavirus (HPV) is known to be associated with genital warts, and can be spread very easily, which necessitates its effective treatment.
 Molluscum, another viral infection often spread through sexual contact, is also highly contagious and results in unsightly physical changes to the skin.
 Both can be treated by excision and a variety of topical treatments.

 With age, natural wear, and constant sun exposure, the skin is subject to developing areas of discoloration.
 While generally harmless and mostly treated for cosmetic purposes, certain patches of discoloration may point toward possible development of skin cancer.
 Scaly lesions that appear on sun-exposed areas may be a sign of actinic keratosis, a precancerous skin condition.
 Our doctors very knowledgeable at helping patients deal with and take preemptive measures to prevent serious complications associated with solar damage.
 Moles, or nevi, are common in all people and are generally harmless — however, asymmetrical moles are often the first thing looked for in searching for possible malignancies.
 Moles and skin lesions and can be easily removed through minor surgery or cryotherapy, in which liquid nitrogen is used to eliminate the affected cells.